ibm-cloud-docs/containers/cs_tutorials_policies.md

     ```
     {: screen}

+4. Change the externalTrafficPolicy of the LoadBalancer you created in the previous lesson from `Cluster` to `Local`. `Local` ensures that the source IP of your system is preserved when you curl the external IP of the LoadBalancer in the next step.
+    ```
+    kubectl patch svc webserver -p '{"spec":{"externalTrafficPolicy":"Local"}}'
+    ```
+    {: pre}

-4. Using the value from your cheat sheet, verify that you can still publicly access the NLB external IP address.
+5. Using the value from your cheat sheet, verify that you can still publicly access the NLB external IP address.
     ```
     curl --connect-timeout 10 <loadbalancer_IP>:80
     ```